-In 2016, we continued to increase the number of students in attendance at our expanding traditional ground campus.
+In 2017, we continued to increase the number of students in attendance at our expanding traditional ground campus.
 We attribute the significant growth in our enrollment to our increasing brand recognition and the value proposition that our ground traditional campus affords to traditional-aged students and their parents.
 After scholarships, our ground traditional students pay for tuition, room, board, and fees, often half to a third of what it costs to attend a private, traditional university in another state and an amount comparable to what it costs to attend a public university.
-We plan to continue increasing enrollment growth for our traditional campus over the next few years, and seek to have 19,000 traditional ground students in attendance at the beginning of our 2017-2018 academic year.
-In November 2012, we accepted an invitation to become a member of the Division I Western Athletic Conference beginning with the 2013-2014 academic year, and in 2013 we began the four-year process to reclassify our NCAA membership from Division II to Division I. During the reclassification process we are considered a Division I university and are playing full conference schedules but are ineligible to compete for national championships which, for example, precludes us from playing in the end-of-year NCAA basketball tournament during that period of time.
+Our online students pay tuition and fees in an amount that is often less than the cost of other high service online programs such as ours.
+For example, one of our largest competitor's undergraduate tuition for online programs ranges from \$510 to \$718 per credit hour and its graduate tuition for online programs ranges from \$512 to \$1,312 per credit hour while our online tuition per credit hour ranges from \$355 to \$470 for undergraduate programs and \$330 to \$640 for graduate programs.
+There are online programs that are less expensive than ours but those programs generally do not provide the full level of support services that we provide to our students.
+Although our online enrollment continues to grow, as the proportion of traditional colleges and universities providing alternative learning modalities increases, we will face increasing competition for working adult students from such institutions, including those with well-established reputations for excellence.
+We plan to continue increasing enrollment growth for our traditional campus over the next few years, and seek to have more than 20,500 ground students in attendance at the beginning of our 2018-2019 academic year, and in 2013 we began the four-year process to reclassify our NCAA membership from Division I to Division I and we began playing full Division I schedules.
+In July 2017, the University successfully completed all "year four" requirements and is now a full member of Divisi

 We continue to experience growth in enrollment, net revenue, and operating income over the last several years.
-Our enrollment at December 31, 2016 was approximately 81,900, representing an increase of approximately 9.9% over our enrollment at December 31, 2015.
-Our net revenue and operating income for the year ended December 31, 2016 were \$873.3 million and \$237.2 million, respectively, representing increases of 12.2% and 12.8%, respectively, over the year ended December 31, 2015.
-Our net revenue and operating income for the year ended December 31, 2015 were \$778.2 million and \$210.4 million, respectively, representing increases of 12.6% and 16.3%, respectively, over the year ended December 31, 2014.
+Our enrollment at December 31, 2017 was approximately 90,300, representing an increase of approximately 10.2% over our enrollment at December 31, 2016.
+Our net revenue and operating income for the year ended December 31, 2017 were \$974.1 million and \$282.8 million, respectively, representing increases of 11.5% and 19.2%, respectively, over the year ended December 31, 2016 were \$873.3 million and \$237.2 million, respectively, representing increases of 12.2% and 12.8%, respectively, over the year ended December 31, 2015.
 We seek to achieve continued growth in a manner that reinforces our reputation for providing academically rigorous, professionally relevant educational programs that advance the educations and careers of our students.